|

 Your comfort

-hotels, five picnic lunches and knowledgeable nature interpretation
+hotels, four picnic lunches and knowledgeable nature interpretation

 throughout.